A3gisS3c/YASD/README.md

 ## Requirements
 Tested on Debian 12 (Bookworm) with npm v18.19.0
+Works only on Wazuh > 4.8.0 (as the vulnerability section has been entirely recoded by the  Wazuh team)

 ## Installation
 To install this project on your local machine, follow these steps: